Road Trip (2000 film): Box office

+The film opened on May 19, 2000, alongside Dinosaur and Small Time Crooks.
+It was ranked No. 3 at the North American box office behind Gladiator and Dinosaur, making US$15,484,004, in its opening weekend.

 Critical reception

-Review aggregation website Rotten Tomatoes gives Road Trip an approval rating of 57% based on 93 reviews, with an average rating of 5.3/10.
+Review aggregation website Rotten Tomatoes gives Road Trip an approval rating of 59% based on 97 reviews, with an average rating of 5.4/10.
 The site's critics consensus reads: "Some humor is hit or miss, depending on the audience tastes, but the movie is funny overall.
 Mixed reviews for the cast, especially for MTV's Tom Green."
 Metacritic assigned the film a weighted average score of 55 out of 100 based on 32 critics, indicating "mixed or average reviews".

 At the 2000 Stinkers Bad Movie Awards, Green won both Worst Supporting Actor and Most Unfunny Comic Relief for his role in both this film and Charlie's Angels.
-The film itself also received a nomination for Oldest Looking Teenagers but lost to Remember the Titans.
+The film itself also received a nomination for Oldest Looking Teenagers, but lost to Remember the Titans.